 It begins on the very first day of class.
 Layout your expectations (behavioral and academic) and all of your rules for your class on the first day.
 You can’t expect students to behave in a certain manner that is acceptable to you unless you tell them what you expect of them.
 So, how do you tell them?
 First, clearly document these expectations in your syllabus, and go over them with your students on day one.
 Provide a copy of the syllabus to all your students on the first day of class, and take your time going over every detail of the syllabus with particular emphasis on your expectations.

-What kind of expectations should your go over?
+What kind of expectations should you go over?
 That depends on what is important to you and what is appropriate for the school where you teach.
-This will vary between community colleges, private schools, and large universities.
+This will vary among community colleges, private schools, and large universities.
 There are a lot of other factors that will determine what you should include in your syllabus such as:

 - classroom size